Descending Triangle Pattern: Rules and Signals

 • The symmetrical triangle has a falling upper boundary and a rising lower boundary.

 As with many chart patterns, the descending triangle has specific entry and exit rules.
 You can change them if you have enough experience so they work for your trading approach.
 If you don't have time or willingness to develop new trading methods, you may use general rules.
 Both methods can be tested on live charts.
-For this, you can open an FXOpen account.
+For this, you can open an FXOpen account and enjoy spreads as tight as 0.0 pips and low commissions of $1.50 per lot.

 Entry

-The idea of the descending triangle is to show that sellers are strong and can take control of the market.
-Therefore, traders open a sell position after the price breaks below the strong support level (the lower band).
-Although the rule is simple, it may be tricky as a breakout may be false, which means the price may return to the setup.
+The idea of the descending triangle chart pattern is to show that sellers are strong and can take control of the market.
+Therefore, traders open a sell position after the price breaks below the lower band.

-There are two options.
-First, a trader goes short as soon as the price falls below the lower trendline and the breakout candlestick closes below it.
+According to the theory, there are two options.
+First, a trader goes short as soon as the price falls below the lower trendline, and the descending triangle’s breakout candlestick closes below it.
 Second, a trader goes short after at least several candlesticks are formed in the breakout direction.

-• Volumes.
 A real breakout is accompanied by high trading volumes.
-If the price breaks below the lower trendline but the volumes aren't higher than those before the breakout, there is a risk the price will return to the setup.
+If the price breaks below the lower trendline but the selling volumes aren't higher than those before the breakout, there is a risk the price will return.

 Take Profit

-The take-profit target equals the size of the triangle's largest part and is measured from the breakout trendline.
+The theory states that the take-profit target equals the largest distance between the triangle’s upper and lower boundaries and is measured from the breakout point.

 Stop Loss

-A stop-loss distance can be measured in a few ways.
+A stop-loss distance is typically measured in a few ways.
 The first option is the risk/reward ratio.
 The theory suggests that the ratio of 1:2 and 1:3 is the most common.
 However, it depends on the trader’s risk aversion.
 Also, traders set the stop-loss order just above the lower trendline.

 The chart above shows a descending triangle setup in a downtrend.
 If a trader used standard rules and opened a sell position after the breakout candlestick closed, the pattern rules couldn’t be applied anymore as the target would be reached.
 Therefore, a trader could consider a surge in volumes and a sell signal of the MACD indicator to open a position earlier during the breakout candle formation (1).